ljunggren/boozang-docs/README.md

 ## Gherkin Scenarios

-Here is a list of scenarios that needs to be tested.
+Here is a list of scenarios that need to be tested.

 ###### Storefront:  View item